Pupil Premium

 Intervention | Barrier focus | Cost | Intended Outcome |

-Evidence that supports the approach: Education Endowment Foundation: Small group tuition | C, A | £29, 184 | To ensure that PP pupils in years 1 and 2 receive targeted support in phonics from a qualified teacher. |
+Provide small group interventions in KS1 in phonics Evidence that supports the approach: Education Endowment Foundation: Small group tuition | C, A | £24,280 | To ensure that PP pupils in years 1 and 2 receive targeted support in phonics from a qualified teacher.
+This will ensure that all children are able to make rapid progress and provide a solid foundation on which they can build |

-Evidence that supports the approach: Education Endowment Foundation: TA Interventions | B | £64, 468 | To ensure that PP children in EYFS make accelerated progress so that their attainment is on par with their peers by the end of the phase |
+Provide small group / targeted support in the prime areas of EYFS Evidence that supports the approach: Education Endowment Foundation: TA Interventions | B | £60,000 | To ensure that PP children in EYFS make accelerated progress so that their attainment is on par with their peers by the end of the phase.
+This will provide children with a solid foundation, closing gaps between those |

-Evidence that supports the approach: Education Endowment Foundation: Small group tuition | G, A, C | £74, 552 | To accelerate progress of the PP pupils across the school
+Reading Interventions Reception to Yr6 Evidence that supports the approach: Education Endowment Foundation: Small group tuition | G, A, C | £15,000

-Evidence that supports the approach: Education Endowment Foundation: Extending School Time | D, E, J | £3900 | As identified.
+Extended services Breakfast Club/ ASCEvidence that supports the approach: Education Endowment Foundation: Extending School Time | D, E, J | £2,900 | As identified.
 Ensuring ALL PP children have access to breakfast and attending school on time, providing a good start to the day with ALL other children.
+To improve attendance and punctuality of PP pupils across the school. |

-Evidence that supports the approach: Education Endowment Foundation: Oral Language Interventions | G, K | £12,500 | To support the development of language acquisition and vocabulary.
-(SALT) |
+Target pupils identified to receive speech and language make expected progress or more.
+Evidence that supports the approach: Education Endowment Foundation: Oral Language Interventions | G, K | £28,000 | To support the development of language acquisition and vocabulary.
+(SALT) Pupil Premium and SEND children will receive bespoke and targeted support to help them build better communication skills and to help them interact and contribute positively with adults and peers. |

+Key pupils receive early identification of need and required appropriate support.
 Evidence that supports the approach: Education Endowment Foundation: Social and Emotional Learning | I, J, K, O | £6, 687 | To assess the needs of individual children who require significant support.
-(EP support/ Art Therapist)
+(EP support/ Art Therapist) Developing ideas and strategies to support learning and progress of PP children. |

-Evidence that supports the approach: Education Endowment Foundation: Extending School Time | H, L | £1284 | To diminish inequalities of cultural experiences and activities.
-One free club per week. |
+Enrichment clubs/ Extended services Reading Café/ Carry on Café Evidence that supports the approach: Education Endowment Foundation: Extending School Time | H, L | £3,284 | To diminish inequalities of cultural experiences and activities.
+One free club per week.
+This will benefit children from vulnerable families and help them maintain a routine each day and give them support to help close gaps between them and their peers. |

-Evidence that supports the approach: Education Endowment Foundation: Small group tuition | G, M, O | £35 415 | Increased confidence and ability to focus.
+| Increased confidence and ability to focus.
 Instilling the principles of a healthy active lifestyle and the impact it has on being ready for learning.
-Developing core foundation and life skills in small groups. |
+Developing core foundation and life skills in small groups.
+These intervention groups will offer a targeted curriculum focused on the needs of identified children and will help them make progress in the key areas of reading, writing and maths. |

-Evidence that supports the approach: Education Endowment Foundation: Small group tuition | L | £1000 | All pupils have the opportunity to access a variety of cultural experiences. |
+Subsidised places on trips and visits for PP pupils Evidence that supports the approach: Education Endowment Foundation: Small group tuition | L | £1,900 | All pupils have the opportunity to access a variety of cultural experiences.
+This will allow access to a wide range of cultural experiences, closing the cultural divide for children in receipt of pupil premium. |